-- Overview of the Cross-platform Data Sharing (CDS) feature
+- Overview of the Cross-Platform Data Sharing (CDS) feature

 - CDS disk format and disk groups

 - Setting up your system to use Cross-platform Data Sharing (CDS)

 - Maintaining your system

-- ■ File system considerations
+- File system considerations

 - Alignment value and block size

 - Migrating a snapshot volume

-Overview of the Cross-platform Data Sharing (CDS) feature
+Overview of the Cross-Platform Data Sharing (CDS) feature

-This section presents an overview of the Cross-platform Data Sharing (CDS) feature of Symantec's Veritas Storage FoundationTM software.
+This section presents an overview of the Cross-Platform Data Sharing (CDS) feature of Veritas InfoScale Storage Foundation.
 CDS provides you with a foundation for moving data between different systems within a heterogeneous environment.
 The machines may be running HP-UX, AIX, Linux or the SolarisTM operating system (OS), and they may all have direct access to physical devices holding data.
-CDS allows Symantec's Veritas products and applications to access data storage independently of the operating system platform, enabling them to work transparently in heterogeneous environments.
+CDS allows Veritas products and applications to access data storage independently of the operating system platform, enabling them to work transparently in heterogeneous environments.

-The Cross-platform Data Sharing feature is also known as Portable Data Containers (PDC).
-For consistency, this document uses the name Cross-platform Data Sharing throughout.
+The Cross-Platform Data Sharing feature is also known as Portable Data Containers (PDC).
+For consistency, this document uses the name Cross-Platform Data Sharing throughout.